All Episodes

 Oh, yeah.

-That's from Babylon B is basically any bit.
+That's from Babylon B is basically.

-Well is he mentioning the paradigmatic?
+Is he mentioning the paradigmatic?

 Yes, paradigmatic.

-And now you've given Carl the idea to do another review of the view, I bet.
+And now you've given Carl the idea to do another review of The View, I bet.

 I mean, I haven't watched the view in a while, actually.

-Maybe I should Oh no, now I've done it.
+Oh, no, now I've done it.

 Yeah.